Claude Code Plugin · FSL-1.1

 Why this plugin is different

-/zensu:tdd runs the full RED → IMPL → GREEN cycle in the main thread — but a PreToolUse FSM gate blocks every Edit, Write, or MultiEdit that doesn't match the declared phase.
+Out of the box Zensu runs vanilla: you implement directly, with the evidence audits and review chain still on.
+Opt in — answer yes at plan approval, or set hooks.tddImplementation: true — and /zensu:tdd runs the full RED → IMPL → GREEN cycle in the main thread under a PreToolUse FSM gate that blocks every Edit, Write, or MultiEdit that doesn't match the declared phase.
 IMPL can't fire without a prior RED_FAIL marker for the same step, and a Stop-hook backstop guarantees the review chain runs.
-The cycle is enforced by the harness, not by prompt discipline.
+Enforced by the harness, not by prompt discipline.

 Configurable